ZupIT/ritchie-cli/DEVELOPER_GUIDE.md

 #### Functional

 Currently, we have two main ways of running formulas.
-Formulas can be run interactively or via stdin.
+Formulas can be run interactively or via flags.
 This folder contains the files to run formulas on the different supported OSes and with different input formats.

 #### Packaging